stupidmankind/BYpassDoc/docs/source/commands/stringoperation.rst

 Description
 -----------

 This command allows you to create string method from CSharp.
 Use this command when you want to modify the value of variables.
 You can even use variables to modify other variables.

 Parameters
 ----------

 **Variable Input Name**
-	Please Enter a variable name
+	Indicate a variable name.

 **Variable Output Name**
-	Please Enter a variable name.
+	Indicate a variable name.
 If omit, Input Variable will be used.

 **Method Call**
-	Please Enter the Method Call e.g. \".Trim()\"
+	Indicate the method call, e.g., \".Trim()\".